-One of the best side dishes to go with hawawshi is torchy, Egyptian pickled vegetables.
-Or eat this dish with pickled cucumbers like these.
-If I have time, I’ll make a salad like my Lebanese Fattoush.
+One of the best side dishes to go with hawawshi is Egyptian pickled vegetables (torchy), pickled turnips, or homemade spicy refrigerator pickles.
+If I have time, I’ll make a salad like my Lebanese Fatoush.

-- 10 Egyptian Baladi bread medium-size or regular pita bread**
+- 10 Egyptian Baladi bread 10" (25 cm) in diameter or substitute regular pita bread

 - 3 small onion or 2 medium onion

 - 1 bunch fresh parsley

 - 1 tablespoon ground coriander

 - Heat oven to 400 ℉ (205 ℃).

 - Peel and chop onions into very small pieces.
 Chop tomato, bell pepper, and spicy pepper into very small pieces.
 Remove leaves from mint and parsley.
 Chop mint and parsley into very fine chopped pieces.
 Smash garlic cloves with salt.